VeniVidiVinzi/soundclient/Readme.md

 ### Debian/Ubuntu (`.deb` Package)

-1. Download the `.deb` file from the [latest release](https://github.com/yourusername/soundClient/releases).
+1. Download the `.deb` file from the latest release (...if provided)
 2. Install the package using:

    ```bash